 Potential Research Topics

-As part of the application process, prospective students must develop an original research proposal (see the EOI form for detailed requirements).
+As part of the application process, prospective students must develop an original research proposal.
 Below is an overview of current CRADLE areas of focus, potential supervisors, and recent CRADLE publication(s) on those topics to illustrate the potential scope of work.
-We would expect a prospective candidate to develop their proposal taking one of these topics as a starting point, then share it with prospective supervisors prior to the EOI submission.
+We would expect a prospective candidate to develop their proposal taking one of these topics as a starting point, then share it with prospective supervisors prior to the application submission.

 Effective feedback for learning – including feedback literacy